-UAB (continue) Submission to or rejection of such conduct is made, either explicitly or implicitly, a term or condition of a person's employment, academic standing, or participation in any University programs and/or activi- ties or is used as the basis for University decisions affecting the individual (often referred to as "quid pro quo" harassment); or Such conduct creates a hostile environment.
+UAB (continue) Submission to or rejection of such conduct is made, either explicitly or implicitly, a term or condition of a person's employment, academic standing, or participation in any University programs and/or activities or is used as the basis for University decisions affecting the individual (often referred to as "quid pro quo" harassment); or Such conduct creates a hostile environment.
 A "hostile environment" exists when the conduct is sufficiently severe, persistent, or pervasive that it unreasonably interferes with, limits, or deprives an individual from participating in or benefiting from the University's education or employment programs and/or activities.
 Conduct must be deemed severe, persistent, or pervasive from both a subjective and an objective perspective.
-In evaluating whether a hostile environment exists, the University will consider the totality of known circumstances, including, but not limited to: The frequency, nature and severity of the conduct; Whether the conduct on the Complainant's mental or emotional state; Whether the conduct arose in the context of other discriminatory conduct; Whether the conduct unreasonably interfered with the Complainant's educational or work performance and/or University programs or activities; and Whether the conduct implicates concerns related to academic freedom or protected speech.
-A hostile environment can be created by persistent or pervasive conduct or by a single or isolated inci- dent, if sufficiently severe.
-The more severe the conduct, if the conduct of Sex- ual Assault, for example, may be sufficiently severe to constitute a hostile environment.
+In evaluating whether a hostile environment exists, the University will consider the totality of known circumstances, including, but not limited to: The frequency, nature and severity of the conduct; Whether the conduct was physically threatening; The effect of the conduct arose in the context of other discriminatory conduct; Whether the conduct arose in the context of other discriminatory conduct; Whether the conduct implicates concerns related to academic freedom or protected speech.
+A hostile environment can be created by persistent or pervasive conduct or by a single or isolated incident, if sufficiently severe.
+The more severe the conduct is physical.
+A single incident of Sexual Assault, for example, may be sufficiently severe to constitute a hostile environment.
 In contrast, the perceived offensiveness of a single verbal or written expression, standing alone, is typically not sufficient to constitute a hostile environment.

 FEDERAL n/a

 ALABAMA n/a